qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/generator_config_articles.rst

 "run" Key
 =========

 "run" jobs are jobs that bear the ``run`` keyword.
-Since these are kind of meta jobs and ment to invoke a sequence of other jobs, they have special semantics.
+Since these are kind of meta jobs and meant to invoke a sequence of other jobs, they have special semantics.
 When a ``run`` keyword is encountered in a job, for each sub-job in the "run" list a new job is generated (so called *synthetic jobs*, since they are not from the textual config files).
 For each of those new jobs, a job name is auto-generated using the initial job's name as a prefix.
 As for the contents, the initial job's definition is used as a template for the new job.
 The ``extend`` key is set to the name of the current sub-job (it is assumed that the initial job has been expanded before), so the settings of the sub-job will eventually be included, and the "run" key is removed.
 All other settings from the initial job remain unaffected.
 This means that all sub-jobs "inherit" the settings of the initial job (This is significant when sub-jobs evaluate the same key, and maybe do so in a different manner).

 In the overall queue of jobs to be performed, the initial job is replaced by the list of new jobs just generated.
 This process is repeated until there are no more "run" jobs in the job queue, and none with unresolved "extend"s.